Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 </details>

 # Level 3 - Kinesis Data Analytics
-- Goal - Use Kinesis Data Analytics to add a lambda function for pre-processing records
+Goal - Use Kinesis Data Analytics to add a lambda function for pre-processing records.

   - Replace `NA` with values of zero on field `barometricPressure`
 - Hook up the output of the pre processing to your original lambda function
 <details><summary>Helpful docs</summary>